Saad-Zia/How-does-a-web-work-/README.md

     - Hypertext transfer protocol secure (HTTPS) is the secure version of HTTP, which is the primary protocol used to send data between a web browser and a website.
 HTTPS is used to encrypt the data for security.
 This is p important when users transmit sensitive data, such as by logging into a bank account, email service, or health insurance provider.
 Any website, especially those that require login credentials, should use HTTPS.

+ - **URL**
+   - Uniform Resource Locators.
+URLs identify a particular web resource.
+A simple example is https://github.com/someone.
+The URL specifies the protocol (“https”), host name (github.com) and file name (someone’s profile page).

+# How Web Works?
+  - You type a URL into your browser.